Why Electric Vehicles

 - Report Card

-Each year SWEEP publishes an updated EV Report Card to grade southwestern state governments on what policies they have adopted to promote electric vehicles.
+SWEEP has published an EV Report Card to grade southwestern state governments on what policies they have adopted to promote electric vehicles.

 One of the main barriers to increased EV adoption is their higher upfront cost.
 States can reduce this upfront cost and increase adoption rates by offering incentives such as tax credits or rebates to defray the initial incremental cost.
 Currently, Colorado and Utah offer tax credits for the purchase or lease of electric vehicles.

 State governments can play an important role in providing electric vehicle service equipment (EVSE), especially along interstate corridors which will expand the ability of EVs to make longer distance trips.
 The Colorado Energy Office released an EV Market Study which includes a plan for fast chargers along the state’s interstate corridors.
 SWEEP completed an Electric Vehicle Infrastructure and Adoption Assessment for several stakeholders in Boulder, Colorado, and a study on Opportunities for Vehicle Electrification in the Denver Metro area and Across Colorado for the City and County of Denver and the Regional Air Quality Council.
 SWEEP successfully advocated for the states of Colorado, Nevada, New Mexico and Utah to allocate millions of dollars of VW Settlement funding to building out the charging network.

 - Building Codes